 - Seamless transitions between steps.

 - Seamless transitions between stage movements.

-- Seamless transitions between pole movements.
+- Seamless transitions between hoop levels.

+- Seamless transition in all hoop movements.

 - The control of flow.

 - How flow is used to reflect the music.

 MUSICAL INTERPRETATION

 Definition: Musical interpretation is the interaction between music, movement and creativity.
 Musicality in dance has two main components, namely Receptivity and Creativity.